githubtraining/training-manual/github_for_developers-facilitator-manual.md

-As participants arrive, direct them to complete this section in preparation for class.
+> As participants arrive, direct them to complete this section in preparation for class.
-You should ensure everyone has successfully completed these steps before you begin.
+> You should ensure everyone has successfully completed these steps before you begin.
-{: .note}
+{: .facilitator_note}

 # Getting Started